 | Kubernetes | EKS | AKS | GKE |

-Serverless doesn't mean there are no servers; it means you don't manage them.
-You just upload your code (functions) and the cloud provider handles the rest.
+Serverless does not mean there are no servers.
+It means you do not manage them directly.
+You upload code or configure a managed service and the cloud provider handles much of the infrastructure.

-- Pros: Pay only for execution time (down to the millisecond), zero server management, automatic scaling.
+- Pros: Pay only for execution time, reduced server management and automatic scaling.

-- Use Cases: Image processing, API backends, scheduled tasks (cron jobs).
+- Use cases: Image processing, API backends, scheduled tasks and event-driven workflows.

 Practical Benefits of Cloud Computing